 It seems hard to believe my Summer Session 2 course has come to a close.
-Sustainability in Northern Europe allowed me to reflect on much more than I could’ve imagined.
+Sustainable Development in Northern Europe allowed me to reflect on much more than I could’ve imagined.
 My class only had six people, including myself, so throughout our time together we all grew very close.
 At first, I was skeptical about such a small class, but I loved our time and our girl gang we formed.
 It didn’t even feel like we were in a class, it just felt like we were best friends traveling together.

 During our Study Tour, we got really close because we were all each other had!
 Our Study Tour was discovering Ribe, the oldest city in Denmark.
 On our first day, we learned about Energinet and its sustainable business practices.
 Then we visited the Esbjerg Harbor, where they construct, store, and ship out parts for wind turbines.
 Throughout our week, my class reflected on the sustainability pros and cons of the harbor.
 Many of the places we visited throughout the rest of the week were affected by the harbor in one way or another, so we debated about the possible expansion of the harbor and what effects that would have on the people in Ribe and nearby cities.